bellamariz/distributed-algorithm-consensus/README.md

 ## Introducing the System Model

 We have **n** sensors spread around a location, which collect information of interest about the environment.
-Because this location has no communication infrastructure, we will use a UAV swarm (of **n** drones) that will fly autonomously to the deployment location.
+Because this location has no communication infrastructure, we will use a UAV swarm that will fly autonomously to the deployment location.
 They will receive data from the sensors through local communication and fly back to the central ground station where data will be off-loaded and analysed.

 ### Sensor Protocol